Mohamed-Ashraf7/Redux-Toolkit-App/README.md

 The project includes extra packages and improved file structure.

 ## Built with :
-1:redux-toolkit to manage global state across the app 2:using Create async thunk to handle side effect 3:json server that we can listen ,inserte and get data from it 4:Axios library  promise-based HTTP library that lets developers make requests to either their own or a third-party server to fetch data
+1:redux-toolkit to manage global state across the app <br>
+2:using Create async thunk to handle side effect <br>
+3:json server that we can listen ,inserte and get data from it <br>
+4:Axios library  promise-based HTTP library that lets developers make requests to either their own or a third-party server to fetch data<br>
-5:bootstrap to make it fully responsive
+5:bootstrap to make it fully responsive <br>
 ## Behaviour :
  book app project fully responsive using bootstrap also using  json server , We can manageing global state with redux toolkit with